Frequently Asked Questions

 Can I register partway through the week?
 Through the season?

 You can play any number of weeks during the season.
-Your season ranking is based on your five best weekly performances, so if you miss a week or two that’s fine, and even if you miss more than three weeks, you’re still very welcome to play however many you want.
+Your season ranking is based on your best weekly performances (with the specific number of performances counted depending on the length of the season), so if you miss a week or two that’s fine, and even if you miss more than three weeks, you’re still very welcome to play however many you want.

 If you’re not sure how many weeks you want to play, it’s fine to register for some weeks of a season, then later come back and register for more.
 (However, the discount for registering for an entire season is only available if you register for the whole season at once.)